learn-co-curriculum/curriculum-guide-for-contractors/lab-template.md

 # Lab Outline:

-Labs are the category of repositories that include some form coding practice.
+Labs are the category of repositories that include some form of coding practice.
 This could be:

 * a **spec lab** that involves writing code to pass tests

 * a **Code-Along** that does not involve independent problem solving to pass tests, but rather gives heavy-handed direction to write specific lines of code.
-Code-Alongs however should also include tests and students are still expected to pass them even if you're telling them exactly how to do so.
+Code-Alongs, however, should also include tests and students are still expected to pass them even if you're telling them exactly how to do so.
 In many cases, a Code-Along can take the place of a Readme that would cover the same topic.

-##Examples
+## Examples

 Spec Lab: